joric/mitosis/README.md

 ## Bluetooth Version

+Split keyboard cannot be paired separately because global layers won't work this way.
+It needs running 2 wireless channels simultaneosly - one for the PC, second for the communication between halves.
-There's no working split Bluetooth Mitosis firmware (yet).
+There's no working split Bluetooth Mitosis firmware yet.
-Arduino nRF52 builds are NOT COMPATIBLE with nRF51 and Mitosis (softdevice s132 is nRF52-only), so they're here for the collection.

 ### Bluetooth HID + Gazell protocol